8.3.8. Prometheus#

 If you do not set a value, Prometheus will use its defaults values, described in the main documentation.

 Warning: size your storage available for Prometheus database according to the size of the cluster and the scrape_interval set here.
+Scraping too often might need a lot of storage.

 These timings will apply to all exporters scraping.
 It is however possible to tune specific timings for each exporter.
 This part is covered in the client section of this readme.